 The award (subject to annual adjustment) will be $100, to be used as the awardee sees fit to further their research program.
 The winner is usually announced in mid-April of each year and will be recognized in the published program at the Honors Convocation on Commencement weekend in May.

 All students enrolled in the MA or PhD program in the Department of Anthropology at SUNY Albany with research interests in Mesoamerican Studies are eligible for this competition.
 Student Associates of the IMS are given preference.

 Unpublished essays on any aspect of Mesoamerican Studies are eligible for submission.
 The essay may be a revised seminar paper, MA paper, doctoral dissertation exam essay, or an expanded version of a presentation at a professional meeting.
 Co-authored student essays are eligible.
 Co-authored student-faculty essays are not eligible.
 Papers submitted for consideration should be under 30 pages in length, double spaced, and should conform to the style of a major professional journal.
 Students should consult the style guide of a journal and make sure that bibliographic entries, subheadings, and other elements conform to the correct style.
 All necessary tables and illustrations must be included, but they do not need to be in final, publishable format.

 Procedures for Submission:

-Three copies of the essay should be submitted to the IMS office in Arts and Sciences (AS) 233 by March 24th, 2014.
+The 2014 competition is now closed.
+Three copies of the essay should be submitted to the IMS office in Arts and Sciences (AS) 233 by the annual deadline (next deadline Spring 2015).
 A submission cover letter should include the following: context in which the essay took shape, i.e., the circumstances under which it was conceived and written, and plans, if any (not required), for submission for publication.